mattst/MultipleSelectionScroller/README.md

 - Open the `Command Palette` in Sublime Text and select `Package Control: Install Package`.
 - When the package list has loaded, select `MultipleSelectionScroller`.
-- *Note: This plugin has been submitted to PackageControl but it may take a few days before it is available.*

 Not Recommended: Install Manually: